4 Empire State Reunion Locations

 Just a 20-minute drive from Buffalo and your group will witness the grandeur of Niagara Falls.
 Throw on a blue poncho and hop aboard the Maid of the Mist, ferrying to the base of the falls and feeling the water roar on the rocks below.
 Next, experience the Cave of the Winds and walk on wooden walkways to the Hurricane Deck, where you will feel stormy weather conditions and get sprayed with cascading waters.
 Also visit Niagara Falls State Park, the oldest state park in the United States, for guided tours of scenic hotspots and exhibits showcasing park history.

-Looking for a sports fix while your reunion group is in town?
+Looking for a sports fix while your family is in town?
 Just 20 minutes south of Buffalo is New Era Field, home to the NFL’s Buffalo Bills.
 Buffalo also claims one of NHL’s oldest franchises, the Sabres, who play at KeyBank Center.

 Come take a walk on the wild side at the Buffalo Zoo, the third oldest zoo in the United States.
 Pace through the 23.5-acre zoo and enjoy the large exhibits of exotic animals.